7Block Labs

 6.1.
 Lazy Initialization & Storage Read Reduction

-• Initialize storage variables only when necessary.
+• Set up storage variables only when you really need them.

 6.2.
 Modular Contract Design